 Is Gimkit a good platform for teaching digital citizenship and online etiquette?

 Yes!
 Gimkit’s engaging, game-like format makes learning about important topics like digital citizenship and online etiquette fun and memorable for students.
-The interactive nature of the platform helps students actively think through scenarios and make responsible choices in a low-stakes environment.
+The interactive nature of the platform helps students actively think through real-world scenarios and make responsible choices in a low-stakes, engaging environment.

 What are some key topics I should cover when teaching online etiquette with Gimkit?